 The first two options are completely fixed, meaning you do not have to take them in and out.

 1. Fixed full-arch implant bridges.
 This consists of 6-8 implants and fixed bridges.
 To the right is a photo of a prosthesis that is very similar.
 The main difference is yours would have some spaces in between the teeth to floss and in case something should ever break then a smaller section would need to be repaired.
-Breaking into sections lowers the cost so I see very little advantage to doing it all in one piece if you have enough implants placed. cost $26,000 and up, with most of the variance being in the surgical side ie number implants and need for bone grafting.
+Breaking into sections lowers the cost so I see very little advantage to doing it all in one piece if you have enough implants placed. cost $26,000 per arch and up, with most of the variance being in the surgical side ie number implants and need for bone grafting.
 Cost on this can get extremely high if you don’t have bone in the right places and want really top of the line esthetics.

 This option gives you the second best result you could ever possibly have, next to individual implants for every tooth.
 It’s fixed, meaning it does not come in and out.
 And it would provide you with enough implants to replace all or any of your teeth.
 It is made out of porcelain teeth that look very natural.
 It would be very similar to having a new set of teeth that can not rot.

 Risks: Porcelain chips on crowns – Could possibly happen over your lifetime – can usually be easily repaired

 Implant fail – highly unlikely to happen – would lose implant and potentially part of bridge that that implant was attached to if still not enough implants to support that part

 2. Fixed full-arch bridge on multi-unit abutments.
 This consists of 4 (or more) implants and a single fixed prosthesis.
 This option is heavily advertised as an “All-on-4” option. cost $16-25,000 per arch with this option the variance is in the surgical side (number implants and bone grafting) and in the material selection (acrylic or porcelain)